 "It's alright, they're with us" said Rei in a kind voice.

 The five kids, including Stellan, all looked about ten or younger.
-I couldn’t believe how brave Steallan was, attracting the vladicle so the others could get away.
-Even the other kids wouldn’t abandon him, they seemed to have a strong bond with each other.
+I couldn't believe how brave Steallan was, attracting the vladicle so the others could get away.
+Even the other kids wouldn't abandon him.
+They definitely seemed to have a strong bond with each other.

 "Everything alright?"
 Cashel asked holding a large blaster in his arms.